Build-The-Web/bootils/README.md

 ![logo](https://raw.githubusercontent.com/Build-The-Web/bootils/master/docs/_static/img/logo-64.png)

-Process boot-strapping utilities that support writing robust application/service launcher and process life-cycle management scripts.
+*Bootils* offers process boot-strapping utilities that support writing robust application/service launcher and process life-cycle management scripts.

-*Bootils* offers a ``bootils`` Python package with building blocks for robust process management, and a CLI tool named ``nanny`` that watches your child process after starting, until it grows up into a stable running state.
+It is comprised of a ``bootils`` Python package with building blocks for robust process management, and a CLI tool named ``nanny`` that watches your child process after starting, until it grows up into a stable running state.